vmazalov/CNTKConfigs/README.md

-Some CNTK model editing commands
+Some generic CNTK model editing, ploting and evaluation commands